A Locality-Aware Bruck Allgather: Measured Results

 The measurements on Lassen correspond to both the modeled costs and Quartz results.
-Locality-aware all-gathers improve over existing methods, and performance improvements are increase with the number of processes per region.
+Locality-aware all-gathers improve over existing methods, and performance improvements are increased with the number of processes per region.
+Furthermore, locality-aware optimizations greatly improve over the standard implementation within MPI, even though overhead is incurred as the method is implemented on top of MPI.